Sam St. Laurent

 Sam St. Laurent (born February 16, 1959) is a Canadian former professional ice hockey goaltender who played 34 games in the National Hockey League between 1986 and 1990 as well as on the Canadian national men's hockey team.
-St. Laurent was last NHL goaltender to wear a mask made entirely out of fiberglass.
+St. Laurent was the last NHL goaltender to wear a mask made entirely out of fiberglass.

 Playing career

+Junior Career

 St. Laurent was born in Arvida, Quebec.
 As a youth, he played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Arvida.
 He began his career playing for the Chicoutimi Saguenéens of the QMJHL from the 1975–76 season until the 1978–79 season, playing in 70 games during his final season in the juniors.

+Professional career

+Philadelphia Flyers

 On 10 October 1979, St. Laurent signed with the Philadelphia Flyers organization.
 From the 1979–80 seasons until the 1983–84 seasons, he spent his time assigned to the minors.
 St. Laurent played for both the Toledo Goaldiggers of the IHL and the Maine Mariners of the AHL, where he was part of the Calder Cup-winning team during the 1983–84 season.